ljw20180420/CRISPR_AI/README.md

 # TODO

-- Include separate configuration in hpo.yaml.
-- Define abstract class for mode, metric and dataset.
+- Define abstract class for model and metric.
 - Train XGBoost.
 - Move hpo to common_ai.
 - Try to read test results from hparams instead of scalars.